Penny Hydraulics Ltd Terms and Conditions

 7.10 Any deposit(s) paid by the Customer to the Supplier will be non-refundable unless expressly stated to the contrary.

 8. CUSTOMER’S INSOLVENCY OR INCAPACITY

-Customer is about to become subject to any of them and notifies the Customer accordingly, then, without limiting any other right or remedy available to the Supplier, the Supplier may cancel or suspend all further deliveries under the Contract or under any other contract between the Customer and the Supplier without incurring any liability to the Customer, and all outstanding sums in respect of Goods delivered to the Customer shall become immediately due.
+8.1 If the Customer becomes subject to any of the events listed in clause 8.2, or the Supplier reasonably believes that the Customer is about to become subject to any of them and notifies the Customer accordingly, then, without limiting any other right or remedy available to the Supplier, the Supplier may cancel or suspend all further deliveries under the Contract or under any other contract between the Customer and the Supplier without incurring any liability to the Customer, and all outstanding sums in respect of Goods and/or Services delivered to the Customer shall become immediately due.

-(a) execution, sequestration or other such process is levied or enforced on or sue against, the whole or any part of its assets and such attachment or process is not discharged within 14 days;
+(e) a creditor or encumbrancer of the Customer attaches or takes possession of, or a distress, execution, sequestration or other such process is levied or enforced on or sue against, the whole or any part of its assets and such attachment or process is not discharged within 14 days;